 UNIV 398 International Supervised Internship (Non-department Associated) (G) (.75, 1.0) A supervised experiential learning opportunity outside the United States for students to apply skills in a professional setting.
 Through an international internship experience, students will engage in sustained interactions with the host culture both in and outside of the workplace.
 Additionally, students will fulfill course assignments that analyze and demonstrate understanding of the host culture.
-This course is designed for students desiring academic credit for an internship who do not have the option to earn internship credit in consultation with a designated faculty supervisor and on-site internship supervisor.
+This course is designed for students desiring academic credit for an internship who do not have the option to earn internship credit through an academic department.
+Students may arrange internships for academic credit in consultation with a designated faculty supervisor and on-site internship supervisor.
 Prerequisites: Sophomore standing.
 Offered each semester.
 May also be taken in the summer for additional tuition charge.
 Maximum of 2 units of credit may be used to fulfill graduation requirements.

-WOMEN'S AND GENDER STUDIES
+WOMEN'S, GENDER, AND SEXUALITY STUDIES

-Myscofski, Director
+Irby, Director

-Women's and Gender Studies is an interdisciplinary curriculum that offers feminist perspectives on the human experience, analyzes the role and contributions of women in history, investigates the impact of the construction of gender in our lives and institutions, and examines the construction of knowledge.
-The curriculum is designed to meet three goals:
+Women's, Gender, and Sexuality Studies (WGSS) is an interdisciplinary curriculum that offers feminist perspectives on the human experience, analyzes the role and contributions of women in history, investigates the impact of the construction of gender and sexuality in our lives and institutions, and examines the construction of knowledge.
+The curriculum draws on the expanding scholarship on women and gender to meet three goals:

-- To study gender as a category of analysis, and its intersection with race/ ethnicity, class, age, sexual identity, and (dis)ability, especially within a multicultural and institutional context; - To focus on historical, social, cultural, economic, and political issues affecting women and men; - To reflect on the rapidly expanding scholarship on women and gender.
+- To study gender as a category of analysis, and its intersection with race, ethnicity, class, age, sexual identity, and (dis)ability, especially within a multicultural and institutional context; - To investigate different perspectives on gender and sexuality; - To reflect on historical, social, cultural, economic, and political issues affecting and categorizing individual identity and sexuality.

-Since the discipline of Women's and Gender Studies promotes social change, some courses include an activist or service learning component.
+Since the discipline underlying WGSS promotes social change, some courses include an activist or service learning component.
 Still others ask students to reflect on how gender-related issues affect people's lives, including their own.
 Opportunities for internships and independent study allow students to individualize the major according to their interests or career goals.

-Women's and Gender Studies is valuable to students planning to attend graduate school and/or build careers in such areas as business, health care, education, government, history, law, psychology, religion, and social work.

-The Women's and Gender Studies major requires a minimum of ten courses and the minor requires a minimum of six courses.
+WGSS is valuable to students planning to attend graduate school and/or build careers in such areas as business, health care, education, government, history, law, psychology, religion, and social work.
+The WGSS major requires a minimum of nine courses and the minor requires a minimum of five courses, including core courses on sexuality.
 Students must earn a grade of "C" or higher for a course to count toward a major or minor.
-Students interested in a Women's and Gender Studies major or minor should consult the Women's and Gender Studies Director for academic advising, especially since not all courses are offered each semester.
+Students interested in a WGSS major or minor should consult the Women's, Gender, and Sexuality Studies Director for academic advising, especially since not all courses are offered each semester.

-Major Sequence in Women's and Gender Studies:
+Major Sequence in Women's, Gender, and Sexuality Studies:

-A minimum of ten course units, to include the following (A minimum of four courses must be at the 300-400 level):
+A minimum of nine course units, to include the following (with a minimum of four courses at the 300-400 level):